Understanding Criminal Cases

 Cases involving criminal and incarcerable traffic offenses begin by any of the following 4 ways:

-• A warrantless arrest by a police officer pursuant to Sections §2-202 through §2-206 of the Maryland Code, Criminal Proceedings, Title 2.
+• A warrantless arrest by a police officer pursuant to Sections §2-202 through §2-206 of the Maryland Code, Criminal Procedure, Title 2.
 Law Enforcement Procedures: Arrest Process.

 • An arrest pursuant to a warrant issued by a District Court Commissioner based on a sworn Statement of Charges (complaint) by a police officer or other individual alleging a criminal offense for which the Commissioner finds probable cause that the offense occurred.
 The Commissioner issues a summons ordering the defendant (accused) to appear in court in most minor cases.